SelmaAlic/SmartSprouts/README.md

 ### Parental Control

-Progress Reports: provide parents with detailed reports on their child's progress
+Progress Reports: provide parents with detailed statistics on their child's progress

 ### Reward System